calebstein1/amphora-memexplore/README.md

 ## Usage

-- `memexplore -d <block>`: dumps the entire contents of a memory block to the console
+- `memxplore -d <block>`: dumps the entire contents of a memory block to the console
-- `memexplore -p <block,index>`: shows the value of the byte stored at block, index
+- `memxplore -p <block,index>`: shows the value of the byte stored at block, index
-- `memexplore -l`: list all blocks with their associated memory caategories
+- `memxplore -l`: list all blocks with their associated memory caategories